Jarner History, Family Crest & Coats of Arms

 Warner or Garnier ( fl.
 1106), was an early writer of homilies and a monk of Westminster.
 He was present at the translation of the relics of St. Withburga, 1106.

 The Hundredorum Rolls of 1273 has only one listing of the family, Stephen Gemer who was listed as being in Lincolnshire at that time.
 The Yorkshire Poll Tax Rolls of 1379 lists Johannes Garner.
 The Lancashire Wills at Richmond list: Christopher Gardiner, or Garner in 1584; John Gardiner, or Garner, of Aldingham in the same year; and Christopher Garner, of Much Urswicke in 1575.

-Important Dates for the Jarner family
+Early History of the Jarner family

 This web page shows only a small excerpt of our Jarner research.
 Another 71 words (5 lines of text) covering the years 1170 and 1280 are included under the topic Early Jarner History in all our PDF Extended History products and printed products wherever possible.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Jarner has been spelled many different ways, including Garner, Garnier, Gerner and others.